henrikkv/leo-bindings/README.md

 leo-bindings update
 ```

-Install and run `leo-bindings update` in the top level of the Leo project.
+Install leo-bindings with `cargo install --path .` and run `leo-bindings update` in the top level of the Leo project.
-Run again if `program.json` changes.
+Run again if `program.json` changes to update the generated files.
 Keep this workspace as it was generated, and import it in another package.

 The generated bindings are available at `projectname_bindings::projectname::*` in rust.